 What is great in this area, you can easily do shopping before having a walk around Paris, and carry all your stuff to your room straight away.
 There is a Gallery Lafayette and shopping streets nearby.
 Also, I had a supermarket not far.

 The studio itself is an old-fashioned communal apartment.
 In the past, such rooms on the roofs were occupied by servants, and today by students and tourists.
-The room was pretty small, but cozy and neat, with a small kitchen equipment, bathroom and incredible view on Eiffel Tour.
+The room was pretty small, but cosy and neat, with small kitchen equipment, bathroom and an incredible view on Eiffel Tour.

 So, don’t search for cheap hotels in Paris, rent a room or apartment by such services like Airbnb*, or HomeAway*, as you will live like a local and save on food in cafes.